paulantier/c_raytracing/README.md

 # c_raytracing
-Raytracing rendering project from scratch in C for school
+Unfinished raytracing rendering project from scratch in C for school.

+Helped me practise coding in C with pointers and stuff